 Sacred Texts and Ethics Unit

-Call for Proposals
+Call for Proposals for November Meeting

-The Sacred Texts and Ethics Unit invites proposals from scholars and/or activists that closely analyze the use of sacred and foundational religious texts, including commentaries, in ethical or political discourse (either contemporary or historical).
-We welcome individual papers and panel proposals from all religious traditions and methodologies, including constructive ethical reflection with a textual basis.
-Proposals on all topics are welcome.
-We are particularly interested in the following topics:
+The Sacred Texts and Ethics Unit invites proposals from scholars and scholar-activists that closely analyze the use of sacred and foundational religious “texts” (broadly conceived)—e.g., scriptures and commentaries, images and rituals, performances and mass media—in ethical or political discourse (contemporary or historical).
+We welcome individual papers and panel proposals engaging all methodologies and religious traditions—e.g., Abrahamic, African(a), East Asian, South Asian, indigenous traditions, new religious movements—which involve constructive ethical reflection with a textual or media basis.

 Statement of Purpose